JamesCalingo/blog/posts/2024-07-30_this_is_fine.md

 They say that in order to make more as a developer, you have to job hop.

-There's tons of stories out there of people who were let go for
+There's tons of stories out there of people who left a job for one reason or another, tried to find another one, but had to settle for being paid LESS than their old job.